wqlab0000/newInsulin01/README.md

 For using the srckey file, you need to download KeY tool first from https://www.key-project.org/.
 For further learning of KeY tool and JML, visit https://www.key-project.org/.

+Load srckey/insulinPump.java to KeY tool and press the start proof button.
+The proof automatically generates by applying the proof rules in the KeY tool.

 ## Cucumber tool
 For understanding this, you need you learn cucumber tutorial https://docs.cucumber.io/guides/10-minute-tutorial/ For running the test, following commends are needed: